 The quashing of RBI’s 12th Feb circular by the Supreme Court has brought back the focus on power sector.
 The sector is facing the worst crisis with NPA estimated at over Rs 1 lakh crore.
 While the court order gives them a breather, they are not out of the woods yet.
 But how exactly has … Continue reading Power Sector NPAs – Analyzing the Crisis (Part I)

-The survey estimates that there are about 21 lakh rural households in India spread across nearly 6.4 lakh villages.
-This corresponds to total rural population of over 95 crore or an urbanization level of only about 30%. .
-As mentioned in part I, AH household have a better income level due to multiple sources of … Continue reading Understanding Rural Income Pattern..
-(Part II)
+The survey estimates that there are about 21 crore rural households in India spread across 6.4 lakh villages.
+This corresponds to total rural population of over 95 crore or an urbanization level of only about 30%.
+Average population of a village works out to less than 1,500 (328 households) in contrast with over 10 lakh … Continue reading Understanding Rural Income Pattern (Part II)

 In an important ruling, the Supreme Court has quashed RBI’s circular dealing with loan default and initiation of insolvency process.
 The ruling has received widespread attention as it deals with a very important and complex issue related to running of businesses.
 It has come as a big relief not just to specific sectors but to … Continue reading RBI’s 12th Feb Circular – Understanding the Supreme Court’s Ruling